-About CCSO - Thirty Years of Music MakingThe City of Cardiff Symphony Orchestra was formed in September 1981 to fill a gap at that time for symphonic music making of a high standard for the many gifted amateur musicians in the Cardiff area.
+About CCSO - Forty Years of Music MakingThe City of Cardiff Symphony Orchestra was formed in September 1981 to fill a gap at that time for symphonic music making of a high standard for the many gifted amateur musicians in the Cardiff area.
 The orchestra has performed over 150 concerts in and around Cardiff with a repertoire of well over 200 orchestral works.

 The orchestra has been conducted since 1989 by Martin McHale.
 Martin’s prodigious musical talents, his patience and good humour make our concert preparations a thoroughly enjoyable and worthwhile experience.
 His choice of music makes for an interesting mix of “standard” orchestral repertoire with less-well-known works.
 As an added bonus, a number of Martin’s professional colleagues and acquaintances have performed concerti with the orchestra.